TKdevlop/React-Services/README.md

   npm start(run a local dev server)
 ```
->Feel free to use as personal or commercial project and don't forget to star if it's helpful :)
+>Feel free to use as a personal or commercial project and don't forget to star if it's helpful :)